dell/karavi-authorization/docs/ARCHITECTURE.md

 * **Service Mesh** - An infrastructure layer consisting of proxies that intercept and route requests between existing services.
 * **CSI** - Acronym for the Container Storage Interface.
-* **KAuthz** - Short form of Karavi Authorization, used in diagrams when appropriate.
 * **Proxy (L7)** - A gateway between networked services that inspects request traffic.
 * **Sidecar Proxy** - A service mesh proxy that runs alongside existing services, rather than within them.
 * **Pod** - A Kubernetes abstraction for a set of related containers that are to be considered as one unit.